Othernet-Project/orx-rpi/README.rst

 - git
 - libstdc++6 32-bit (on 64-bit systems)

-Also rquired for creting the SD card image:
+Also required for creating the SD card image:

 - e2fsprogs
 - dosfstools